haskell/core-libraries-committee/README.md

 ## Etiquette

+### Proposers and Commenters

 Everyone is welcome to participate in discussions and proposals.
 We expect all participants to be respectful and on-topic.

 Proposers should also be aware that alternative solutions and designs are generally on-topic, as they may affect the voting.
 While it's up to the proposer on how much they engage in alternative design discussions, we consider these vital to the proposal process.

+### CLC Members

+CLC members are required to follow the [guidelines for respectful communication](https://haskell.foundation/guidelines-for-respectful-communication/) since the CLC is [affiliated](https://haskell.foundation/affiliates/) with the Haskell Foundation.